YourRoots Logo

 Children(s): Rebecca Taulby, James Taulby, Didama Taulby, Emma Taulby

-According to available records, Sarah A Perkins was born in 1830 in North Carolina, USA, the child of Amos Perkins and Nancy Pierce.
-Following those early years, Sarah A Perkins married William Taulby, and their family grew to include Rebecca Taulby, James H Taulby, Didama Taulby and Emma Taulby.
-In the later years of life, Sarah A Perkins died in 1864 in Montgomery County, Kentucky, USA.
+In 1830, Sarah A Perkins entered the world in North Carolina, USA, born to Amos Perkins and Nancy Pierce.
+In 1850, Sarah A Perkins resided in District 31, Lee, Virginia, USA.
+In 1860, Sarah A Perkins resided in Mount Sterling, Montgomery, Kentucky, USA.
+Sarah A Perkins married William Taulby, and had children including Rebecca Taulby, James H Taulby, Didama Taulby, Emma Taulby.
+Sarah A Perkins passed away in 1864 in Montgomery County, Kentucky, USA.

 Find more search results for Sarah Perkins